 GeForce GPU gaming results were fueled by strong adoption of our recent Pascal™ architecture.
 Datacenter (including Tesla®, NVIDIA GRID™ and DGX-1™) was a record $240 million, up 193 percent year on year and up 59 percent sequentially.
 This reflects strong demand for deep learning training, Tesla and GRID for cloud and virtualized computing, and initial DGX-1 sales.

 NVIDIA isn’t just a company that provides computing hardware to nerdy PC gamers.
 In a very short period of time, NVDA has reinvented their company as the leading provider of AI computing hardware for deep learning.
-You know how they are referring to themselves in their latest earning report?
+You know how they are referring to themselves in their latest earnings report?
 NVIDIA (NASDAQ: NVDA) is the AI computing company.
 One piece of evidence that supports this is their rapidly growing AI computer chip customer base:

 We do a lot of research here at Nanalyze to bring you the quality articles that get delivered weekly to your inbox and in the process of doing so, we do make investments ourselves when we find companies that interest us.
 We’ve remarked before that there just aren’t any pure-play artificial intelligence stocks for retail investors though that may soon change with the emergence of NVDA.
 (Update: it has indeed changed since the publishing of this article.)
 Just a few weeks ago we pulled the trigger on some NVDA stock because even though it appeared to be overpriced, we became firmly convinced that this company is quickly becoming a pure-play picks and shovels artificial intelligence stock for AI computer chips.
 Just look at how their website now reflects their deep commitment to AI computing: